MicrosoftDocs/SupportArticles-docs/Teams/exchange-integration/external-contacts-not-in-search.md

 # External federated contacts don't appear in Teams search

-Microsoft 365 admin users have access to diagnostic tools that they can run within the tenant to verify possible issues with federation.
+Microsoft 365 admin users have access to diagnostic tools that they can run within the tenant to verify possible issues that affect federation.

 > [!NOTE]
 > This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.